yatso/github-followers/README.md

 Tried my best to make this as user friendly as possible given the limited time.
 [Live Demo](https://yatso.github.io/GitHub-Followers/)

+- **Mobile responsive.** (Besides Bootstrap, I used a CSS technique ' calc(30px + 1vw) ' to make font sizes dynamic.)
+- **Large easy to read text.** Supporting text for error and alert messages.
+- **Green and white color theme that's easy on the eyes.** Started out with the shipt green color then used a color wheel generator to pick out other shades of the green.
+Also used material color picker.

 If given more time, I would think more deeply about the user flows and sketch it out before coding it.
 A few UX enhancing features I would consider are preloading the landing page of the app with example content, stronger username validation, and using CSS Flexbox to handle multiple columns of avatars.

 # UI - User Interface